Brandon Lu ParadigmLast changed 4/22 10:09A EDT

 I assign speaks the same way as listed on my PF paradigm.

 I really like good case debates.
 A lot of 1ACs do not have very good link stories and can easily be taken out by smart analytics.
 Cases with tricky advantages that don't have these problems will work well in front of me.
+If you win with 8 mins of case in the 1NC, I'll give 30 speaks.

 DAs: I'm willing to vote on any DA scenario that has uniqueness, link, and impact.
 Unique case specific DAs will go very well in front of me.
+I do believe in zero risk and I'm more receptive to defense than most judges (applies to case defense too).